Maxnames :< I = 20

 Printfile(f) & Printfile(f)

-All implementations of Prolog (except Turbo-Prolog) use the so-called tagged architecture for the data structures.
+Most implementations of Prolog use the so-called tagged architecture for the data structures.
 This means that every object manipulated by the interpreter (even a simple integer) must be supplemented by a tag giving the type of object.
 Tagged architecture slows down the execution of programs because the run-time system must constantly test the tags.
 On the other hand the tagged architecture makes it easy to implement garbage collectors.

 Example: